-No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for implementation Monitoring indicators Respo Party for r i) designated area on site for regular removal and disposal by a registered contractor in accordance with the National Environment (Waste Management) Regulations, 1999.
-All other wastes generated during site preparation and construction will be transported by the contractor or a company that has been specifically contracted to an authorized disposal area.
-A Spill kit will be maintained onsite to clean- 21.
-Impacts on fauna Excavations Clearance of the right of way Movement of equipment Construction Habitats areas a) b) c) d) up any accidental spills.
-Movement of equipment (vehicles, contractors and the entire construction crew) must follow designated pathways or agreed upon access roads.
-This will avoid unintended damages to fauna.
-The contructor should restore sites where activities will be carried out at all the project sites.
-The topsoil that will have been reoved before pitting the trenches for the pipeline should be put back to cover the trenches so that the mobile fauna is not affected.
-If wild animals are encountered, the Contractor shall notify UWA so that it is picked and taken to a secure place.
-Trenching, pipework laying as well as well as backfilling will be done concurrently.
-For pits like at the clarifier and the booster pamp, the contractor shall ensure that every evening, the interactor shall ensure that every evening, the interactor shall ensure durit timber.
-Contractor Restoration plan and closure reports Notifications to UWA MWE, NE 22.
-Solid waste generation Laying of pipes Cooking Sanitary activities Construction a) b) c) d) e) All sorts of waste generated during construction such as HPDE and uPVC offcuts and other accessories associated with water and sanitation projects shall be collected by the contractor and delivered to recycling facilities.
-Other forms of waste which are inert or ceramic in nature (construction wastes - waste generated by demolition of the building to pave way for construction of a clarifier) must be collected by NEMA gazetted waste handlers and taken to a NEMA gazetted waste disposal facilities for disposal.
-All organic waste generated at eating places during construction such as food stuffs shall be collected and transported by the contractor to designated Municipal and/or Town Council landfills for disposal in Kaliro, Iganga and Jinja All plastic waste generated during construction, such as mineral water bottles, polyethene bags, jerricans and cups shall be collected and taken for recycling in plastic collectors in Iganga Kaliro and Jinja for onward transmission to Plastic Recycling Industries Ltd in Kampala and other plastic recycling facilities in Kampala and Jinja.
-Human excreta shall be managed using a mobile toilet and then disposed at the National Water and Sewerage Treatment Plants in Kaliro, Iganga and Jinja.
-The Contractor shall develop and implement a Waste Management Plan Contractor Waste Management plan and records MWE, NE Maintainence activities Office activities Sanitation activities at both the office and public toilets Operation Office/materials storage atea Public toilet a) Waste collection bins will be provided at strategic positions at the water offices/reservoirs for temporary waste storage.
+No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for Monitoring indicators Responsible Party for monitoring Annual Cost 1 (USD) designated area on site for regular removal and disposal by a registered contractor in accordance with the National Environment (Waste Management) Regulations, 1999.
+All other wastes generated during site preparation and construction will be transported by the contractor or a company that has been specifically contracted to an authorized disposal area. i) A Spill kit will be maintained onsite to cleanup any accidental spills.
+21. Impacts on fauna Excavations Clearance of the right of way Movement of equipment Construction Habitats areas a) Movement of equipment (vehicles, contractors and the entire construction crew) must follow designated pathways or agreed upon access roads.
+This will avoid unintended damages to fauna. b) The contructor should restore sites where activities will be carried out at all the project sites.
+The topsoil that will have been reoved before pitting the trenches for the pipeline should be put back to cover the trenches so that the mobile fauna is not affected. c) If wild animals are encountered, the Contractor shall notify UWA so that it is picked and taken to a secure place. d) Trenching, pipework laying as well as well as backfilling will be done concurrently.
+For pits like at the clarifier and the booster pamp, the contractor shall ensure that every evening, the pits are covered with timber while being secured with a warning tape.
+Restoration plan and closure reports Notifications to UWA MWE, NEMA, DLGs, 4000 22.
+Solid waste generation Laying of pipes Cooking Sanitary activities Construction a) All sorts of waste generated during construction such as HPDE and uPVC offcuts and other accessories associated with water and sanitation projects shall be collected by the contractor and delivered to recycling facilities.
+Other forms of waste which are inert or ceramic in nature (construction wastes - waste generated by demolition of the building to pave way for construction of a clarifier) must be collected by NEMA gazetted waste handlers and taken to a NEMA gazetted waste disposal facilities for disposal. b) All organic waste generated at eating places during construction such as food stuffs shall be collected and transported by the contractor to designated Municipal and/or Town Council landfills for disposal in Kaliro, Iganga and Jinja c) All plastic waste generated during construction, such as mineral water bottles, polyethene bags, jerricans and cups shall be collected and taken for recycling in plastic collectors in Iganga Kaliro and Jinja for onward transmission to Plastic Recycling Industries Ltd in Kampala and other plastic recycling facilities in Kampala and Jinja. d) Human excreta shall be managed using a mobile toilet and then disposed at the National Waste Management plan and records MWE, NEMA, DLGs, NWSC 7000 Maintainence activities Office activities Sanitation activities at both the office and public toilets Operation Office/materials storage atea Public toilet Water and Sewerage Treatment Plants in Kaliro, Iganga and Jinja. e) The Contractor shall develop and implement a Waste Management Plan a) Waste collection bins will be provided at strategic positions at the water offices/reservoirs for temporary waste storage.
 The waste collection bins should be provided with covers to avoid spillage by scavengers and clearly coded for sorting purposes.
-Operator Waste Management plan and records Contract with a registered waste handler MWE, NEI NW
+Operator Waste Management plan and records Contract with a registered waste handler MWE, NEMA, DLGs, NWSC 10000